Vanderhoof/alembic-dddl/docs/tutorial.md

 LIMIT 1;
 ```

-We've changed the table structure and the scripts that define the views, now let's see if Alembic will notice all of these changes.
+We've changed the table structure and the two views, now let's see if Alembic will notice these changes.

 ```shell
 (venv) $ alembic revision --autogenerate -m product_prices